 ---------------------------------

 Hypotheses

+In this section we set out the four hypotheses tested in our research.
+For each hypothesis, the supporting empirical literature and rationale for testing is first described.

 Individual action-taking and effectiveness

 Considering the literature on leadership development as a whole, there is a near-consensus view that “learning from experience …is the primary mechanism through which leaders develop (Petriglieri et al, 2011: 432; also Day, 2011: 41; McCall, 1988).
 It is also generally recognized that learning from experience doesn’t mean ‘just doing one’s job’, it means being proactive and entrepreneurial, taking on challenging work assignments, and being exposed to new and difficult situations.
 This view has been around for many years (e.g. Revans, 1978).
 In an early study, Davies and Easterby Smith (1984) concluded that “it is necessary for manager to learn from taking action...[by] being given responsibility and taking decisions under conditions of risk and uncertainty.”
 More recently, (McCall Jr, 2010) observed that “Whatever makes an experience challenging – unexpected, high stakes, complexity, pressure novelty and so on – is what makes it a potentially powerful learning experience.”
 Empirical studies have also shown support for the link between action-taking and individual learning and development (DeRue &Wellman, 2009; Hirst, et al., 2004; McCauley et al., 1994).